ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Applications may choose to enable SCONE signals in either or both directions as they see fit.

-Indicated rate limits apply only in a single direction.
-Separate indications can be sent for the client-to-server direction and server-to-client direction.
-The indicated rates do not need to be the same.

 Indicated rate limits only apply to the path on which they are received.
 A connection that migrates or uses multipath {{?QUIC-MP=I-D.ietf-quic-multipath}}
 cannot assume that rate limit indications from one path apply to new paths.